hsm_greatest_failed_art.epI

 Our algorithmic age is dropsy at scale.

-We surrender to these urges even when we know how we truly feel.
+We surrender to these urges even when we know how we truly feel upon reflection.

 The algorithm ate the medium by replacing human environments with quantified presence.
 Your Instagram profile contrasts with your LinkedIn.
 Both differ from your Bumble profile.
 All three different from whoever shows up at your family dinner table.